Retailers: are you prepared for the next big event?

 The New Year means many things to a business – a new budget, fresh thinking and for retail companies, a breath of relief that they made it through another holiday season.
 The months of November and December yielded $142 billion in retail revenue last year, crushing 2018 revenue by about $16 billion.
 (Pause here to pat yourself and your teams on the back – you made it!)
 Amid the post-season glow, now is a good time to reflect on the successes and opportunities of the retail season, and outline steps to make the next big event even more successful.

 The National Retail Federation claims that holiday sales make up an average of 20% of a retailer’s yearly revenue, so having an iron-clad plan is vital.
-This means ramping up customer service agents in retail call centers to meet the expected influx of customer calls.
+This means ramping up customer service agents in retail contact centers to meet the expected influx of customer calls.
 However, the tight job market makes it quite challenging for companies to source adequate talent.

 Companies can efficiently flex their contact centers by implementing a virtual workforce.
 During peak times, this is a lifesaver to meet the needs of customers.